-The previous monitoring year (2020-21) saw 45.16% of refusals citing SP16 within the reason for refusal.
+The previous monitoring year (2021-22) saw 52.6% of refusals, and the year before (2020-21) saw 45.16% of refusals citing SP16 within the reason for refusal.
 This suggests that design has consistently been a consideration in planning decisions.

-Whilst reasons for refusal could relate to wider plan matters, including the principle of the development, the application of the policy in a significant proportion of reasons for refusal demonstrates the Local Planning Authority's commitment to reinforcing local distinctiveness, context-driven design, providing a well-connected public realm and protecting amenity, which is a key part of the design policy within the Ryedale Plan.
+Whilst reasons for refusal could relate to wider planning matters, including the principle of the development, the application of the policy in a significant proportion of reasons for refusal demonstrates the Local Planning Authority's commitment to reinforcing local distinctiveness, context-driven design, providing a well-connected public realm and protecting amenity, which is a key part of the design policy within the Ryedale Plan.

-It is also noted that refusals of this nature both this monitoring year and the previous are quite commonly paired with refusal reasons presented in Policy SP20 for Generic Development Management Issues concerning character of places and this has a strong synergy with Policy SP16.
+It is also noted that refusals of this nature both this monitoring year and the previous years are quite commonly paired with refusal reasons presented in Policy SP20 for Generic Development Management Issues concerning character of places and this has a strong synergy with Policy SP16.